 Undergraduate Application Process

-As a Grainger Engineer, your opportunities to do the impossible are limited only by your imagination.
-Here, you apply directly to your major of interest.
-This enables immediate interaction with faculty and peers, builds community, and assists your involvement in research and extracurriculars related to your academic goals.
+At Grainger Engineering, you apply directly to your engineering major of interest.
+This enables immediate interaction with faculty and peers in the department, builds community, and assists your involvement in research and extracurriculars related specifically to your academic goals.

-- Select a program of study that best fits your skills and interests.
+- Select a program of study that best fits your skills, interests, and goals.

-- Review all application requirements and prepare for each stage of the application process.
+- Review and gather all application requirements to prepare for each stage of the application process.

-- Carefully read all emails sent from the department and university to ensure no additional forms must be completed after you submit the online application.
+- The University sends out communication via email.
+Applicants are encouraged to carefully read all emails sent from the Department and University to ensure no additional forms are needed after submission of the online application.

 High School Courses & GPA

 When planning what courses to take in high school for entry into engineering, it’s important to have strong academic rigor.
 We encourage you to take the most advanced courses available to you that will allow you to earn grades that reflect your academic ability, especially in math and science.

 If your school offers a pre-engineering or AP track, we will look to see if you followed it.
 If you did take AP/IB/A Level exams, you may be able to enter Illinois with some college credit.
 We also look to see that you have consistently performed well in these courses through senior year, final semester.

 Test Scores (ACT or SAT)